UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 We recommed the following measures to make operating the TSI secure:

 * Prevent all access to the TSI's config and executable files.
 This is usually done by setting appropriate file permissions, and usually already taken care of during installation ( please see the section :ref:`tsi_permissions`).

 * Make sure only UNICORE/X can connect to the TSI.
 This is most reliably done by configuring SSL for the UNICORE/X to TSI communication (please see the section :ref:`tsi_ssl`).

 * If SSL cannot be used, the UNICORE/X should run on a separate machine.

 * On the UNICORE/X machine, user login should be impossible.
 This will prevent bypassing the IP check (in non-SSL mode) and/or accessing the UNICORE/X private key (in SSL mode).

- * If you for some reason HAVE to run UNICORE/X and TSI on the same machine, and user login or execution of user commands is possible on that machine, you MUST use SSL, and take special care to protect the UNICORE/X config files and keystore using appropriate file permissions.
+* If you for some reason HAVE to run UNICORE/X and TSI on the same machine, and user login or execution of user commands is possible on that machine, you **MUST use SSL**, and take special care to protect the UNICORE/X config files and keystore using appropriate file permissions.
 Not using SSL in this situation is a serious risk!
 An attacker connecting to the TSI can impersonate any user and access any user's data (except for the *root* user).

 * An additional safeguard is to establish monitoring for UNICORE/X, and kill the TSI in case the UNICORE/X process terminates.

 .. important::
   Summarizing, it is critical to protect config files and executable